-The Marquette Tech Institute has started accepting applications for Code Labs One1, their adult computer programming training course.
-Applications are being accepted now and the deadline to apply is June 23.
+The Marquette Tech Institute has improved and expanded Code Labs One1, their adult computer programming training course.

 Code Labs One is a rigorous 20-week course designed to introduce participants to computer programming, using the popular programming language, Ruby2.
 All students complete the same core curriculum during Units 1 and 2.
 In Unit 3, students get the chance to learn in-demand skills as they develop a project under the guidance of a local employer.
 By the end of the program, individuals will have the necessary skills as an entry-level developer.